 Host: Just the first page has flourless chocolate chip cookies that look delicious.

-Erika: I was just in a life yesterday.
+Erika: It was just in a Life yesterday.

 Host: Is that picture again something that you cooked?